by Amy de Putron

 As life would turn out, I am not any of these things.
 I do remember my grandmother telling me I’d prick my hands on the thorns of roses if I became a florist, but (and fortunately for me) no one told me I couldn’t have a successful musical career, so naturally I aimed for the stars.

 Some would argue that it’s not healthy to tell kids they can be anything they want to be.
 What if they fail?
 What if they can’t get a job or make any money?
 God forbid, what if they aren’t good enough?!

 Surely, it’s not better to say, “Aim low so you’re not disappointed.”
 How boring life would be and how little we would achieve!
 How will you ever know how far you can go if you don’t dream big.

-I worked hard at music until the end of university and then music didn’t seem as important anymore as I entered a new chapter of my life that involved travel and finding work.
+I worked hard at music until the end of university.
+At this point, as I entered a new chapter of my life that involved travel and finding work, music didn’t seem quite as important anymore.
 Do I have any regrets?
 Absolutely not.
 My musical journey taught me many things that have contributed to the person I am today.
 Hopefully, if the experts are right, it made me smarter as well!

 It is true that not every child who wants to be a professional footballer or a famous musician can be one, no matter how hard they work.

 Chris Rock once spoke about a school administrator who was addressing students and telling them they could be anything they want to be.
 His response was, “Tell the kids the truth.
 You can be anything you’re good at — as long as they’re hiring.”

 At Speak Up, we feel that stifling a child’s imagination could be detrimental.
 It’s important to be ambitious and imaginative.
 We think kids should dream about their future, harness their creativity and imaginations to visualise what their world could look like.